xinz/jsonschex/README.md

 JSONSchex follows a **two-phase approach** for optimal performance:

 1. **Compile** — Parse and optimize a JSON Schema into an executable `Schema` struct.
 During compilation:
-   - All `$id` and anchor definitions are scanned and registered
+   - All `$id`, `$anchor`, and discovered local fragment references are scanned and registered
    - Keywords are converted into executable validation functions
    - Remote `$ref` schemas can be loaded via an external loader
+   - The built-in Draft 2020-12 dialect is recognized without requiring a remote meta-schema load
    - Vocabularies are resolved based on `$schema` and `$vocabulary` declarations

 2. **Validate** — Execute the compiled schema against data.
 During validation: